voldemortX/pytorch-auto-drive/README.md

 # My segmentation codebase
 Segmentation models (DeeplabV3, DeeplabV2, etc.) based on Python 3.6.8 and

-PyTorch Pytorch 1.2.0 (cuda 10.0) & torchvision 0.4.0 with mixed precision training, since 1.2.0 is 100% compatible with apex
+PyTorch Pytorch 1.2.0 (cuda 10.0) & torchvision 0.4.0 with mixed precision training, since 1.2.0 is 100% compatible with apex.

-Including modulated (borrowed) mIOU & pixel acc calculation, "poly" learning rate schedule, basic input transformations and visulizations, also tests of mixed precision training
+Including modulated (borrowed) mIOU & pixel acc calculation, "poly" learning rate schedule, basic input transformations and visulizations, also tests of mixed precision training.

 ### Currently supported datasets:

-PASCAL VOC 2012 (Deeplab 10582 trainaug version, I don't think I have the right to distribute this dataset, so just get the images yourself); Cityscapes
+PASCAL VOC 2012 (Deeplab 10582 trainaug version, I don't think I have the right to distribute this dataset, so just get the images yourself); Cityscapes.

 ### Currently supported models:

-DeeplabV3, DeeplabV2, Also you can use PSPNet and FCN models in torchvision
+DeeplabV3, DeeplabV2, Also you can use PSPNet and FCN models in torchvision.

 ## Usage(Linux):